adamtilson/ense370/lab-2/lab-doc.md

 Please export your UML files as an image, e.g. `.png` or `.pdf`.

-You may zip your UML and source files.
+You may zip your UML files.

 Here is the command for submitting this assignment:
 ```